yanhann10/flask-project/README.md

 # A Flask Web App for summarizing readings

-_Quick, read_ is an app for summarizing readings and potentially in an abstractive way (future development)
+_Quick, read_ is an app for summarizing readings using extractive or abstractive methods

 Accepted formats include text and HTML